Forgetting Your Own Limitations – The Power of the Subconscious Mind

 So what to do?

 Giving up was not an option for me.
 That was never my way.
-So, I came up with a new strategy:
+So I came up with a new strategy:

-Break my goals down into smaller steps.
-I didn’t look at the whole week all at once, but one day at a time, one action at a time.
-Each action I successfully completed was added to my “Great.
-I did it.
-ME.” record.
-You can’t imagine how good that felt.
+I broke my goals down into smaller steps.
+I didn’t look at the whole week at once, but one day at a time, one action at a time.
+Every completed action went into my personal “I did it” record.

-So: What is your long overdue and unfulfilled dream?
+So: What is your long overdue dream?

 Go for it,